oroinc/documentation/book/custom_application.rst

 Before you start working on a new project, it is important to have version control system in place.
 The easiest way to start is to `fork application repository`_ of `OroPlatform`_, `OroCRM`_ or `OroCommerce`_ on GitHub.

-Once code repository is ready, please follow :ref:`installation <book_installation>` instructions.
+Once code repository is ready, please follow :ref:`installation <installation>` instructions.

 .. note::